Russia’s Ukraine war builds on tactics it used in Syria, experts say

 The surprise of some Western observers about Russia’s willingness to attack Ukrainian cities has frustrated many Syrians.

 “We as Syrians are really saddened to see the same atrocities that we have been suffering from, and we have been calling for the world to stop, are now repeated,” Habib, of the White Helmets, said.
-“And we see that as a direct result for the lack of accountability for what happened previously in Crimea an” in Syria."
+“And we see that as a direct result for the lack of accountability for what happened previously in Crimea and in Syria.”

 Syrians who survived Russian bombardment have offered Ukrainians practical tips: Don’t respond to bombing scenes until you’re sure a second bomb isn’t coming, and stock up on food.